StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 You will need to copy and edit the variables in:

-  * `.github/workflows/devnet-proposal.yaml` - When a commit is pushed to master, if the rust contracts have changed, create a proposal to devnet governance to release the new version
+  * `.github/workflows/devnet-proposal.yaml` - When a commit is pushed to master, if the rust contracts have changed, create a proposal to devnet governance to release the new version.
+Make sure to set `governance` to the dev governance we created here
-  * `.github/workflows/mainnet-proposal.yaml` - When release tags (ex v1.0.0) are pushed to master, if the rust contracts have changed, create a proposal to mainnet governance to release the new version
+  * `.github/workflows/mainnet-proposal.yaml` - When release tags (ex v1.0.0) are pushed to master, if the rust contracts have changed, create a proposal to mainnet governance to release the new version.
+Make sure to set `governance` to a production governance, you will need to follow the above steps on mainnet _after_ you verify it works on devnet.

 In particular, make sure there's an entry for each program, and that you set `program, program-id, network, keypair, governance, signatory, name, description`.
 Signatory is the account that must "sign off" on the proposal.